rkumar-bengaluru/artifical-intelligence/README.md

 * Adaptive Systems: Adaptive systems refer to AI systems that can learn and adapt over time based on their experiences and feedback.
 These systems can improve their performance, optimize their behavior, and adjust their strategies in response to changing environments or new data.

+* Knowledge Representation: AI systems require a way to represent and store knowledge to reason and make decisions.
+This includes representing facts, rules, concepts, relationships, and other forms of information in a structured and organized manner.

 These components collectively contribute to the development of artificial intelligence systems with various capabilities, such as understanding human language, recognizing images, making decisions, solving complex problems, and learning from data.
 Different AI applications may focus on specific components or combine multiple components to achieve their goals.

+## Machine Learning

+Machine learning is a subset of artificial intelligence (AI) that focuses on the development of algorithms and models that enable computers to learn from and make predictions or decisions based on data, without being explicitly programmed.
+It is concerned with the design and implementation of algorithms that can automatically learn and improve from experience or data.

+Machine learning techniques can be categorized into different types, including supervised learning, unsupervised learning, deep learning and reinforcement learning.
+Supervised learning involves learning from labeled examples to make predictions or decisions.
+Unsupervised learning focuses on discovering patterns or structures in unlabeled data.
+Reinforcement learning is about learning through interactions with an environment to maximize a reward signal.

 ### Supervised learning